NCAA Season 93 basketball tournaments: Stepladder semifinals

 This stage is a single-elimination tournament.

-First round
+(3) JRU vs. (4) San Sebastian

 This is the first playoff appearance for JRU since 2015, and the first for San Sebastian since 2013.

-Second round
+(2) San Beda vs. (4) San Sebastian

 This is the 12th consecutive playoff appearance of defending champions San Beda.

 Finals

 This is a best-of-three playoff.
 This is the first Finals appearance for Lyceum, and the 12th consecutive Finals appearance for San Beda.
 Lyceum's sweep of the elimination round broke San Beda's 11-year streak of being the #1 seed, and is the first sweep since San Beda did it in 2010.